-For problems like those, we usually go straight to our handy dandy haircare products.
-And for our edges?
-Edge control will usually get the job done.
-Edge control comes in gel, wax, or pomade and can be easily slicked down onto our edges to eliminate frizzies and fly aways.
-Sounds like a miracle product right?
+For problems like these, we usually go straight to our handy dandy haircare products.
+Edge control will usually get the job done laying those baby hairs nice and smooth.
+Edge control products come in gel, wax, or pomades with textures that can be easily slicked down onto our hairline to eliminate frizzies and fly aways.
+Sounds like miracle products right?
 Wrong.

-It can be tough—but the most common (and frustrating) problem is when edge control doesn’t control your edges!
-Below are 3 ways to strengthen the hold of your edge control and keep your hairstyle looking fresh!
+It can be tough but the most common, and frustrating, problem with edge control, is when edge control doesn’t control your edges!
+So with that in mind, here are 4 ways to strengthen the hold of your edge control and keep your hairstyle looking fresher for longer!

-Spritzing a small amount of water on your edges before applying edge control will help the pomade/gel stick to your hair better; the extra moisture will also aid in a neater slick down since wet hair tends to be a lot less frizzy than dry hair.
+Spritzing a small amount of water on your edges before applying edge control will help the pomade or gel stick to your hair better; the extra moisture will also aid in a neater slick down since wet hair tends to be a lot less frizzy than dry hair.

 Be careful not to apply too much water to your edges or else the edge control will appear white and look unpleasantly cakey once it settles onto your hair.

 When it is time to remove the scarf, carefully lift it off your edges to avoid creating fly aways.
-After that, your edges should be properly slicked down and free of frizz.
+After that, your edges will be properly slicked down and should remain free of frizz all day.

 The key to using two or more hair products at the same time is to start off with using just a little bit of each.
 This rule is especially true when using both an edge control and hair gel because using too much can make your hair look super white and waxy, and you definitely don’t want that.

 For the best results, apply a thin layer of edge control and then secure it with a dab of maximum hold hair gel.
 Be sure to stay away from gels that harden your hair or flake after drying to avoid crunchy looking edges.